-- In most cases buyers are not willing to pay above the lenders appraised value.
+- In most cases, buyers are not willing to pay the lenders appraised value.

 What the Seller Needs

 Another scenario what if the market goes down or stabilizes?
-After a few months the listing is stall.
+After a few months, the listing is stalled.
 Buyers and real estate agents realize home overpriced.
 They also wonder what is wrong with the home.
 Sellers you are not negotiating with anyone.

 You are losing good potential buyers.
 Take advantage of the current real estate market price your home correctly.
 Create initial buyer interest and demand for your home.
 Myna Lee said, “everything sells at the right price.”